Art as an Investment: How to Preserve

 2. Proper Framing and Glass Protection

-• High-Quality Frame: Use a good-quality frame with acid-free backing to protect from environmental factors.
+• High-Quality Frame: Use a good-quality frame with acid-free matting with backing to protect from environmental factors.

 • Glass or Acrylic Protection: Glass or acrylic can help protect from dust and accidental contact, but ensure there's enough space between the painting and the glass to prevent trapping moisture.